LucyHeath/ChamPeakx/README.md

 ![Quick Database Diagram](https://user-images.githubusercontent.com/114397080/210760666-3445aede-a027-4b88-9dbe-d34563728b41.png)

-It was an efficient process to create the PostgreSQL database.
-I was able to test all the views using Insomnia to making sure all relationships between models were correct and receving the correct JSON responses.
+Creating the PostgreSQL database was a fairly fast process.
+I used [Insomnia](https://insomnia.rest) to test the endpoints and check the JSON response and [TablePlus](https://tableplus.com) to view the database relationships.

 ### Document models

 #### Mountaineering route model
-this was the largest model containing a range of input types; `CharField`, `PositiveIntegerField`, `DateTimeField`, `TextField` and `ManyToManyField`.
-I had wanted to make the image field and `ArrayField` but time limited my ability to utilise arrys with cloudinary, so i used a `CharField` instead.
+This was the largest model containing a range of input types; `CharField`, `PositiveIntegerField`, `DateTimeField`, `TextField` and `ManyToManyField`.
+I had wanted to make the image field and `ArrayField` but time limited my opportunity to learn about using arrays with [Cloudinary](https://cloudinary.com/), so I used a `CharField` instead.
 I also wanted to add an average rating field , related to the rating in the user comment model.
 ![Screenshot 2023-01-05 at 22 07 09](https://user-images.githubusercontent.com/114397080/210889334-3370a8da-8f55-4e1f-adef-f93bb9d26f31.png)

 #### Comment model